AllanBranstiter/kuya-charts/AI_CONTEXT.md

 ## What Is This Project?

-A professional stock charting web application built with React + Express that displays real-time stock data with technical indicators using the Alpha Vantage API.
+A professional stock charting web application built with React + Express that displays real-time stock data with technical indicators, user accounts, WebSocket updates, and advanced charting features.

-**Status:** Phase 3 Complete - Stock Screener & Technical Filters (February 2026)
+**Status:** Phase 5 Complete - Real-Time Updates & Advanced Features (February 2026)

 ---